mason23zh/Flight_App_Full/README.md

 - Fix the issue that some FIRs are missing in the map
 - Fix the issue that some FSS are miss matching
 - Fix the issue that some Tracon are miss matching

+# Beta 0.4.3.1

+- Adjust tracon matching for the API update